 - 4. Obtain a schedule prepared by the municipality of all MSAF expenditures, including the cancelled checks and supporting documentation for the engagement period, to ensure that an amount not exceeding 30% of the annual grant was used for the following: - a.
 Construction, installation, repair, maintenance, replacement of water and sewer systems. - b.
 Preparation or revision of comprehensive plans for urban renewal. - c.
-Payment of principal and interest on any bonds issued for purpose described in a. above $[30 \text{ Del.
-C. } \S5165(a)(1)].$
+Payment of principal and interest on any bonds issued for purpose described in a. above [30 Del.
+C. §5165(a)(1)].

 Results: We obtained a schedule prepared by the municipality of all MSAF expenditures for Fiscal Years 2015 and 2016.
-The Town did not expend MSAF for any of the above categories during Fiscal Years 2015 and 2016.
+We identified three checks totaling \$5,425 for Fiscal Year 2015 that were expended for the above categories.
+We traced the cancelled checks to supporting documentation and determined that the Town did not expend an amount exceeding 30% of the annual grant for the above categories.
+The Town did not expend MSAF for any of the above categories for Fiscal Year 2016.